 Many companies require their employees to follow a certain dress code at work.
 However, many women struggle to find an outfit that is both professional and comfortable.

 Do you often find yourself wearing uncomfortable clothes just to look the part at work?
 If so, it’s time to stop.
+You may start wearing some comfortable unlined bras to get started.
 You spend most of your waking hours in the week at work, and you need to feel professional and comfortable in what you wear.

 To help you dress for comfort, practicality and look professional, here are some helpful tips to find a work outfit that doesn’t feel like you’re trapped in.